alexanu/LondonStockExchange/README.md

 # LondonStockExchange
-Gathering data from the LSEX
+Gathering data from the LSEX, more to follow ...